Fragments of a Rainy Season

-Fragments of a Rainy Season is a 1992 live solo album by the Welsh musician John Cale, performed at various locations during his 1992 tour.
+Fragments of a Rainy Season is a 1992 live solo album by the Welsh rock musician John Cale, performed at various locations during his 1992 tour.
 A 16-track DVD, recorded at the Centre for Fine Arts, Brussels (Palais des Beaux-Arts, now BOZAR) in Brussels, Belgium, that features the tracks in the order in which they were performed, was also released.
 The album cover was designed by noted conceptual artist Joseph Kosuth.